sageteadev/sageteamail/docs/codingstyle.md

 ### Namespaces

-All Dekko related modules are located in the `SageteaMail::` namespace.
+All Dekko related modules are located in the `Dekko::` namespace.
 All submodule namespaces should be part of the include guard.

 Example
 ```cpp